Earnings, data boost helps European shares halt slide

 They have been hit by a continued strengthening of the euro against the dollar amid mixed U.S. economic data and a sell-off in euro zone sovereign debt into May, when the supply of bonds is expected to exceed purchases by the European Central Bank and cash-strapped Greece faces some key repayment deadlines.

-The FTSEurofirst is up nearly 14 percent this year, in a surge largely fuelled by the ECB's asset-purchase programme and improved euro zone economic data.
+The FTSEurofirst remains up by 14 percent since the start of the year, in a surge largely fuelled by the ECB's asset-purchase programme and better euro zone economic data.

+"There is an unwinding of those trades... because of Greece and because people are starting price a higher probability that a U.S. rate hike won't happen this year."

-French bank Societe Generale bucked the trend, however, falling 3 percent after its results, despite posting a fivefold increase in first quarter net income.
+French bank Societe Generale bucked the trend, however, falling 3.1 percent after its results.

 * Deal means China's big 3 airlines have foreign stakeholders